otavio-hbf/otavio-hbf/README.md

-I am a Computer Engineering Student 👨‍💻 at the Federal University of Pernambuco (Brazil), experimenting with/learning about all kinds of technologies.
+I study at: the Federal University of Pernambuco (Brazil)

-I am currently interested in: Data Science 📊🔍 and Artificial Intelligence 🧠💻 and researching about: Natural Language Processing 💭 at CEERMA-UFPE
+I do research about: Artificial Intelligence 🧠💻- Natural Language Processing 💭 at CEERMA-UFPE